Alexandra Fraser

 Assistant Instructional Professor, Master of Arts Program in the Humanities, Department of Art History, The College

-My teaching and research stretch across several areas including nineteenth-century art and realist aesthetics, modern design and decoration, literature and art writing, and art theory.
-I’m broadly interested in what spaces of domestic life can tell us about shifts in private experience and the challenges of its representation under conditions of global modernity.
-One current project, a book manuscript with the working title Wallpaper and Window: The Interior and Social Belonging in Fin-de-Siècle Art and Architecture, is a study of the domestic interior as a site of artistic experimentation and index of modern experience in late-nineteenth century Europe.
-Additionally, I am at work on a nascent “biography” of home art collections in and around Detroit after World War II.
-This curatorial and publication project explores the livability of earlier European modernism amidst the sharp rise and transformation of the industrial Midwest.
+I study art, architecture, and decoration of the long nineteenth century, with a particular emphasis on the lived experience of works of art and design.
+In so doing, I frequently pursue art’s entanglements with literature, the built environment, social theory, and theories of art itself.
+My teaching and research focus on spaces of domestic, private life and what they can tell us about shifts in social experience as well as the challenges and consequences of its representation under conditions of global modernity.
+Currently, these interests gather around two larger projects.
+The first, a book manuscript with the working title Wallpaper and Window: The Interior and Social Belonging in Fin-de-Siècle Art and Architecture, is a migratory study of the domestic interior as a site of artistic experimentation and index of modern experience across late-nineteenth century Europe.
+The second is a nascent “biography” of home art collections in and around Detroit.
+This curatorial and public-facing project explores the livability of an earlier moment of European modernism amidst the sharp rise and transformation of the industrial Midwest after World War II.
+My writing has appeared in West 86th, Design and Culture, Panorama, as well as in edited volumes in France and North America.